ohughes1207/self_bot/README.md

 # Self_bot

 Discord self-bot written in C# using DSharpPlus.
-Designed with easy integration for slash commands in mind.
+Designed for easy integration of slash commands.